 Considering the mall contains over 250 shops, the layout is logical and fairly compact, certainly when compared to the sprawling Central World mall nearby.
-However, this mall provides mainly luxury items for well-heeled Thais and international visitors with cash to splurge.
-If you are looking for something extra-special then Siam Paragon is definitely the place to find it.
+Even so, this mall provides mainly luxury items for well-heeled Thais and international visitors with cash to splurge.
+If you’re looking for something extra-special then Siam Paragon is definitely the place to find it.

-On the Main Floor – ‘The Luxury’
+Main Floor – ‘The Luxury’

-The exclusive products on display in Siam Paragon rival anything on offer in Bangkok, or, indeed, throughout the region.
+The exclusive products on display at Siam Paragon rival anything on offer in Bangkok, or, indeed, throughout the region.
 This is where the wealthy come to play.
 As for how popular they are: around the time of new product launches, it’s not uncommon to see queues of people lining up outside waiting for a chance to glimpse the season’s new line.
 Bring your credit card though, as this kind of luxury doesn't come cheap – but as the old adage goes, 'you get what you pay for'.

 First Floor – ‘Fashion Venue’

-If shops with no price tags on their merchandise put you on edge, head up to the First Floor where the premium high-street shops are based.
+If shops with no price tags on their merchandise put you on edge, head up to the first floor where the premium high-street shops are.
 Again, the prime locations inside the glass atriums are dominated by the likes of Paul Smith, Armani and Hugo Boss, but this gives way to more affordable brands further into the mall.

-Second and Third Floors – ‘Lifestyle and Leisure’:
+Second and Third floors – ‘Lifestyle and Leisure’:

 For those in the market for the latest audio equipment, both Bang & Olufsen and Bose have their Thai showrooms on the Second Floor with complete ranges of products for both personal and professional use.
 The bustling crowds start to thin out up here as there are fewer window-shoppers, and it’s a good place to take a break at one of the several cafes dotted along the thoroughfares, allowing time to recover from the lively crowds below and appreciate the stylish and refined décor.